-lever up = right turn signal lever down = left turn signal
+lever up lever down right turn signalleft turn signal

 If the lever is moved past the resistance point, the turn signal is switched on constantly.
 When the steering wheel moves back, the turn signal is automatically deactivated.

 For three flashes, e.g. when changing lanes, press the lever until resistance is felt and then release.